 Game Reserves - areas used for controlled hunting (eg. duck shooting)

 Recreation Parks - areas set aside for mainly recreational use

 Regional Reserves - multiple use areas, in which conservation takes place beside other controlled land use such as mining and grazing.
 Reserves have a fairly secure status with any abolishment or boundary change requiring a resolution of both Houses of Parliament.

 Another statutory body involved in the development of management plans for reserves is the South Australian National Parks and Wildlife Council.
-Other functions of the Council include advising the Minister on the management of reserves, the conservation of wildlife, funding and commercial activities in reserves, assessment of the performance of the Department for Environment, Water and Natural Resources and the development of policy and community participation.
+Other functions of the Council include advising the Minister on the management of reserves, the conservation of wildlife, funding and commercial activities in reserves, assessment of the performance of the Department for Environment and Water and the development of policy and community participation.
 The Council and the Minister are supported by special advisory committees which can advise on a range of wildlife management issues such as the harvesting and farming of wildlife, management plans for particular reserves or the involvement of Aboriginal people in the management of land and wildlife.